KQM-git/TCL/mechanics/gameplay-mechanics/attributes/energy.md

 ### Enemy HP Thresholds

-Every enemy has specific HP thresholds where once they lose enough HP, they will drop energy particles or orbs.
+Every enemy has specific HP thresholds at which they will drop energy particles or orbs.
 Depending on the enemy type, either **clear or elemental particles/orbs** will be dropped.
 When enemies drop particles/orbs and what is dropped depends on the enemy.
-To see the specifics, this [table ](https://docs.google.com/spreadsheets/d/1kNDfwtTLuGUMtFoScvKOQbOIoYISfBEWbref_XQVd7U/edit?usp=sharing)has both the estimated thresholds and a built in enemy HP calculator.
+To see the specifics, this [table](https://docs.google.com/spreadsheets/d/1kNDfwtTLuGUMtFoScvKOQbOIoYISfBEWbref_XQVd7U/edit?usp=sharing) has both the estimated thresholds and a built in enemy HP calculator.

 ### Weapons

 #### Favonius Series

-A **clear energy orb** is created when the passive procs.
-Refines only change the frequency of orbs produced.
+**3 clear energy particles** are created when the passive procs.
+Refinements only change the frequency of orbs produced.

 #### Prototype Amber

-**Flat energy** based on the refine rank is given **only to the wielder** of Prototype Amber when the passive is activated.
+**Flat energy** based on the refinement rank is given **only to the wielder** of Prototype Amber when the passive is activated.

 ### Artifacts